Lumen Circles Program Descriptions and Schedule

 Learn more about Course Design for Student Success.

-This circle delves deeply into Lumen Circles’ evidence-based teaching framework and how faculty members can build a body of evidence in their classes around how teaching and learning activities support student success.
+This circle delves deeply into Lumen Circles’ evidence-based teaching framework and how it supports student success.
 Faculty fellows will practice evidence-based teaching strategies and reflect on their impact.
 Through learning by doing and experience-sharing, faculty will explore backward design, learning outcome alignment, differentiated instruction, assessment design, and other evidence-based practices that contribute to improving learning and teaching effectiveness.

 *Circles for non-teaching faculty are offered periodically throughout the year.